 This article is TIMELESS!!
-We are coming to the end of 2019!!!!
-Guys it has been a roller coaster year with a lot of ups and downs but we thank God that December is finally here and that means Christmas is here.
+We are coming to the end of the year!!!
+It has been a roller coaster year with a lot of ups and downs but we thank God that December is finally here and that means Christmas is here.
 Yeeeey!!!!
 I still have a child’s excitement when I hear about Christmas.
-Remember the TBT Christmas we used to have where you would be bought for a new outfit?? dress, kofia, pams, socks and a kakibeti to match the outfit??? achana na hizi Christmas mwitu za siku hizi.
+Remember the throwback Christmas we used to have where you would be bought for a new outfit?? dress, kofia, pams, socks and a kakibeti to match the outfit??? achana na hizi Christmas mwitu za siku hizi.

 Back then Christmas used to be a big deal.
 Chapos (my favourite meal) were cooked, mandazi, meat, chicken, you get sweets, biscuits, you light up “barutis” etc it was so much fun being a kid back then.
 Now we are all grown and we are rarely giving it the respect it deserves.
 Christmas nowadays is not so much fun but as for me I try to make it fun.
 Do some cooking here and there and invite my brothers over with their families and we enjoy together.

 Now December is a very tricky month especially when you are living in Nairobi.
 You see, Nairobi is the city of life.
 It is always busy and lit.
 If you don’t know how to maneuver your way around, the city might swallow you.
 People are going to close work around 20th December, or at least the lucky ones.
 The unlucky ones like me whose industries work for 24 hours a day, we don’t close work.
 Christmas is when we get a lot of clients and so it is our peak time.
 Though I am glad on 25th and 26th I will be at home.December is taken to be a spending and relaxation month.This article is about how you to survive December in Nairobi.